AstronomyAPI/Documentation/index.md

 ## Getting Started

-Welcome to Astronomy API, a web API for retreiving astronomical information.
+Welcome to **Astronomy API**, a web API for retreiving astronomical information.

 ### Obtaining An Application ID and a Secret

 To make API calls, you will first need to create an account.
-Head over to the [Signup](/auth/signup) page to create one.
+Go to the [Signup](/auth/signup) page to create your free account.

-After creating an account, you must obtain an ID and a secret key by clicking the `Create New Application` button from your dashboard.
+After creating an account, you must obtain an ID and a secret key by clicking the `"Create New Application"` button from your dashboard.
 You will be directed to the view application page for the application you just created.

 You will use the `Application ID` and the `Application Secret` to authenticate the Astronomy API.
 You may create upto 10 applications per account.

-You can view your `Application ID and the Secret` later, by clicking the `View Application` button for the specific application on the [dashboard](/dashboard).
+You can view your `Application ID and the Secret` later, by clicking the `"View Application"` button for the specific application on the [dashboard](/dashboard).

 ### Authentication